-- 7. Notwithstanding paragraph 1 of this Attachment, APRA may, where it is not satisfied with the adequacy of an ADI's liquidity management framework, or where it has particular concerns about an ADI's liquidity, require the ADI to hold a higher amount of liquid assets, as defined in paragraph 3 above. - 8.
-In order to ensure the MLH requirement is not breached, an ADI must set a trigger ratio above its MLH requirement and must ensure that it manages its liquidity in accordance with its trigger ratio. - 9.
-An ADI must inform APRA immediately when it becomes aware that its liquid assets may fall below its MLH requirement and advise APRA of the remedial action taken or planned to restore its liquidity position above its MLH requirement.
+- 7. In order to ensure the MLH ratio requirement is not breached, an ADI must set a trigger ratio above its MLH ratio requirement and must ensure that it manages its liquidity in accordance with its trigger ratio. - 8.
+An ADI must inform APRA immediately when it becomes aware that its liquid assets may fall below its MLH ratio requirement and advise APRA of the remedial action taken or planned to restore its liquidity position above its MLH ratio requirement.